Limvot/kraken-by-example/examples/hello/comment/input.md

-Any program requires comments and indeed Rust supports a few different varieties:
+Any program requires comments and indeed Kraken supports a few different varieties:

 * *Regular comments* which are ignored by the compiler:
  - `// Line comments which go to the end of the line.`
  - `/* Block comments which go to the closing deliminator. */`
-* *Doc comments* which are parsed into HTML library [documentation][docs]:
- - `/// Generate library docs for the following item.`
- - `//!
-Generate library docs for the enclosing item.`

 {comment.play}